yafeng/SpliceVista/Readme.txt

 Step1:prepare the input file for SpliceView
-First, you need to extract PSM data from the output file of database searching and format them in a tab-delimited text file like this: peptide sequence	Accession	1	2	3	4	5	6	7	8 nSQDDYDEER	ENSP00000342181	3638.974989     3573.00811      3754.7922       3734.386299     3359.112228     2412.318846     2468.562338     3162.3
+First, you need to extract PSM data from the output file of database searching and format them in a tab-delimited text file like this: peptide sequence	protein_accession	1	2	3	4	5	6	7	8 nSQDDYDEER	ENSP00000342181	3638.974989     3573.00811      3754.7922       3734.386299     3359.112228     2412.318846     2468.562338     3162.3

 *NOTE* In the column with sample tag 1-8, they are the ion intensity from 8-plex iTRAQ labelling.(put the standard or control in the first place, intensity will be normalized in next step.)